scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 We also support the import of external images.
 This is often overlooked, but these externally derived images are often essential parts of the story the Jupyter notebook is telling.

 ### Jupyter specific library

 We provide a [library](https://github.com/MooersLab/jupyter-voice-in/blob/main/jupyter.csv) of 85 cell and line magics that facilitate the Jupyter notebook's interaction with the rest of the operating system.
-The cell magics have the prefix *cell magic*, and the line magics have the preflx *line magic*.
+Our cell magics, easily identifiable by their cell magic prefix, and line magics, with the straightforward line magic prefix, are designed to make the Jupyter notebook experience more intuitive.
 For example, the voice command *line majic run* insert `%run`; it is used to run script files after supplying the name of the script file as also shown in {fig}`quiz`.

 ### Interactive quiz